1950 FIFA World Cup: Draw and withdrawals after the draw

 The draw, held in Rio on 22 May 1950, allocated the fifteen remaining teams into four groups:

 After the draw, the Indian football association, All India Football Federation (AIFF) decided against going to the World Cup, citing travel costs (although FIFA had agreed to bear a major part of the travel expenses), lack of practice time, team selection issues, and valuing the Olympics over the FIFA World Cup.
 Although FIFA had imposed a rule banning barefoot play following the 1948 Summer Olympics, where India had played barefoot, the Indian captain at the time, Sailen Manna, claimed that this was not part of the AIFF's decision.
 According to Indian sports journalist Jaydeep Basu, India did not participate because the AIFF did not have confidence in its players.

 France also withdrew, citing the amount of travel that would be required between the venues of the Group 4 matches.
 There was not enough time to invite further replacement teams or to reorganise the groups, so the tournament featured only thirteen teams, with just three nations in Group 3 and two nations in Group 4.
+France's withdrawal, coupled with Belgium's before qualifying and Romania's elimination, meant that Brazil had become the only team to have played in every World Cup from its inauguration in 1930 to date, a mark that has persisted to the present day.

 Of the thirteen teams that competed, only one, England, was making its debut.
+The three qualified teams which declined from participating would have also debuted in this tournament; Scotland and Turkey would only make their debuts in the following tournament, while India has never qualified since.
 Several of the teams from the Americas teams were competing for the first time since the inaugural 1930 tournament – this included undefeated Uruguay, as well as Mexico, Chile, Paraguay, and Bolivia.
 Yugoslavia was also making its first appearance since 1930.
 Spain and the United States qualified for the first time since 1934.
 This would be the United States' last appearance at the World Cup finals until 1990, and Bolivia's last until 1994.